-In fiscal year 2018, the ASC's revenue totaled approximately \$3.6 million and expenses (including the Foundation grant and State grants) totaled approximately \$3.6 million.
-All ASC funds were derived from Appraiser Registry fees.
-26 The annual Appraiser Registry fee of \$40 is paid by licensed and certified appraisers to be listed on the Appraiser Registry as eligible to perform appraisals for federally related transactions.
+In fiscal year 2019, the ASC's revenue totaled approximately \$4.3 million, and expenses (including the Foundation and State grants) totaled approximately \$3.7 million.
+ASC funds are derived from the Appraiser and AMC Registry fees.
+The annual Appraiser Registry fee of \$40 is paid by licensed and certified appraisers to be listed on the Appraiser Registry as eligible to perform appraisals for federally related transactions.
+Appraiser registry fees totaled \$3.4 million in FY 2019.
+Annual AMC Registry fees are paid by AMCs consistent with the ASC rule on collection and transmission of AMC registry fees.
+The fee is based on the number of appraisers who performed an appraisal for a covered transaction during a defined annual period.
+AMC fees totaled \$833,000 in FY 2019.

-Appendix A contains the ASC audited financial statements for fiscal year 2018, ending September 30, 2018.
-The ASC realized a net gain of approximately \$17,000.
-The ASC had reserves of approximately \$4.7 million.
+Appendix A contains the ASC audited financial statements for fiscal year 2019, ending September 30, 2019.
+The ASC realized a net gain of approximately \$550,000.
+The ASC had reserves of approximately \$5.2 million.
 The external auditors found no material weakness involving the ASC's internal control structure and operation, or any material instances of noncompliance with selected provisions of applicable laws and regulations tested.